lithiumtech/rdbi/README.markdown

 ====

 RDBI provides a convenience interface for Lua operations with Redis in Java.
 It uses Jedis as the Redis driver and is not an abstraction layer ontop of Jedis.
 It tries to make Lua operations with Jedis simpler and cleaner.
+Finally it cleans some Jedis usage up (why do I have to keep track that it's a broken jedis object?).

 Eventually I'd like RDBI to do service management of Redis cluster and automatic failover for the client, either via redis sentinal or zookeeper service pool.